aws-samples/usage-report-for-aws-waf-classic-rules/README.md

 This AWS Sample is an example of a Python script that generates a report of AWS WAF Classic resources, including Regional Web ACLs and CloudFront Web ACLs, along with their associated resources.
 It leverages the Boto3 library to interact with the AWS APIs.
 The script retrieves the available regions, fetches the Web ACL details from AWS WAF and Amazon CloudFront, and gathers information about the associated resources.
 The report data is then written to either an S3 bucket or a local CSV file, providing visibility into the WAF Classic configuration across multiple AWS regions and services [Amazon CloudFront Distributions, Amazon Load Balancers, AWS API Gateways].

-> PLEASE NOTE: It is recommended to [migrate from AWS WAF Classic to AWS WAF](https://docs.aws.amazon.com/waf/latest/developerguide/waf-migrating-procedure.html).
-This sample script will generate a report to help you identify WAF Classic in use across your accounts.
+> PLEASE NOTE: It is recommended to [migrate from AWS WAF Classic Rules](https://docs.aws.amazon.com/waf/latest/developerguide/waf-migrating-procedure.html).
+This sample script will generate a report to help you identify Classic Rules in use across your accounts.
 Please test in test environments first and tailor these scripts for your use-case.

 ## Prerequisites

 - Python 3.6 or later
+   * python libraries dependancies: boto3, arpgparse, PrettyTable
-- AWS CLI or AWS credentials configured with appropriate permissions to access WAF Classic, S3, and EC2 services
+- [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) or AWS credentials configured with appropriate permissions to access WAF Classic, S3, and EC2 services

 ## Installation